Smart Meter In Foreground Scaled

 If someone you know is tampering with their gas or electricity meter, it’s essential to report it, 100% anonymously, to Stay Energy Safe.

-What Happens If You Don’t Pay Your Energy Bills?
+What Happens if You Don’t Pay for Your Energy Bills?

 Many suppliers charge extra fees for late payments, and non-payment could also damage your credit rating and make it harder to borrow money in the future.
 Suppliers could pass your details to a debt collection agency and may charge you to cover the cost of this.